-⚠ Do not substitute different or longer cables for the PX3CBL set supplied.
+A Do not substitute different or longer cables for the PX3CBL set supplied.
 Doing so may degrade the performance of your PX3.
-See PX3 Compared to the P3 and PC-Based Panadapters on page 32 for details.
+See PX3 Compared to the P3 and PC-Based Panadapters on page 44 for details.

-DC Power Cable (E850524)
+DC Power Cable (E850775)

-Connects the PX3 your 9 to 16 Vdc power supply with tinned leads to connect to your power supply.
-Optionally you can purchase the PX3 DC Power Supply that plugs into a mains outlet as shown below.
-Order the (PWR121A-US).
+Connects the PX3 to your 9 to 16 Vdc power supply with tinned leads to connect to your power supply.